nestor-custodio/env_parser/README.md

 Additional features/options coming in the future:

-- Round out the "as" type selection with things like `:url`, `:email`, etc.
+- Continue to round out the "as" type selection as ideas come to mind, suggestions are made, and pull requests are submitted.
-- ... ?

 ## Contribution / Development